themattinthehatt/behavenet/docs/source/adv_user_guide.slurm.rst

     #SBATCH --mail-user=email@gmail.com   # Where to send mail
     #SBATCH --time=00:05:00               # Time limit hrs:min:sec

-2) Add slurm hyperparameters (as specified in Hyperparameter glossary) to compute.json
+2) Add slurm hyperparameters (as specified in Hyperparameter glossary) to your compute.json

 3) Run the python script as specified throughout these docs and BehaveNet/test-tube will take care of the rest!